 “You are important to me.
 I want you to live a long, healthy life.”

 “Your body will benefit right away.
-Twelve hours after you smoke your last cigarette, the carbon monoxide level in your blood will drop to normal.”
+Soon after you smoke your last cigarette, your blood pressure will start dropping to a healthier level.”

 “After a few months, you’ll breathe easier and have more energy.”